luo-group/ConFit/README.md

 pip install -r requirements.txt
 ```

+The dependency list bundles the TAPE utilities (`tape_proteins`) required to read the LMDB splits.
+If the GPU-only bitsandbytes
+build is unavailable, the training script will automatically fall back to full-model fine-tuning instead of LoRA adapters.

 ### 2. Configure Accelerate for four GPUs

 Run the configuration utility once on the target machine and answer the prompts for a four-process, multi-GPU launch: